-Not only sustainable materials and processes are important.
-Timeless, qualitative design and increased quality control are also key to secure timeless pieces that can become wardrobe favourites for a long time to come.
+Besides using more sustainably sourced materials and production techniques, we put focus on timeless qualitative design and increased quality control to secure longevity.
 Read more about our quality controls in the section Driving Sustainable Consumption.

 We factor environmental performance into our supplier evaluation.
 A supplier that is engaged and willing to improve, and also improves over time, has a chance to get more business (purchase volumes) from us.
 Annual specific targets are set with each supplier to enable tracking of progress.

 Traditional clothing production consumes a lot of water, especially to dye yarns, threads and fabrics.
 Some important issues involve water efficiency, water pollution prevention, and wastewater treatment.
 We have a thorough chemical management program to ensure that our products do not contain harmful substances.
 Solution Dye, Avitera® SE dye, and digital prints are some techniques we define as better choices.
 Solution Dye products are made with fibres dyed without water, which means no dye or water waste and reduced chemical waste.
 Avitera® SE technology is a revolutionary dyestuff that saves up to 50% water, energy and CO2 emission during the dyeing process compared to conventional dyestuffs.